fioriandrea/lamp/README.md

 ## Project Structure

-The project structure is basically the same used in [Crafting Interpreters](http://www.craftinginterpreters.com/), although there are a few language differences.
+The project structure, as well as the basic framework, is basically the same used in [Crafting Interpreters](http://www.craftinginterpreters.com/), although there are a few language differences.

 ## Grammar